"...Love the record, man. will definitely be in my best releases for 2017!!!"...Colin Fielding on 3INR (96.5 inner fm).

 Steve began playing the guitar and writing songs at an early age.
 He first picked up a guitar when he was about five years old and began writing songs for his first band at the age of twelve.
 Since 2001, Steve has released 5 albums, 4 of which were titled under the band names, The WellDiggers and Fourteen Feet.
 He has received much praise for his songwriting, and all of the albums were given excellent reviews.
 The WellDiggers/"Hope and Fear" (2012) was selected as one of the top 10 albums of the year by, American Roots UK's, Mike Morrison and by, Folk 'n Roots 31NR (96.5) DJ, Colin Fielding.
 Fourteen Feet/ "Stole Away, the Billy Sessions" (2008), was the number one selling album for 12 weeks on the popular Americana distribution site, Miles of Music, and stayed on their top 10 list for nearly a year.
 Steve was nominated to the Austin, Texas based Freeform American Roots (FAR) charts as one of the top 5 songwriters of 2008 for the album.

-Steve mostly performs with his band, The WellDiggers.
-The band members are, Bob Stander (lead guitar), Steve Kaplan (bass), and Shawn Murray (drums).
-He also performs with, The WellDiggers "acoustic revue" which focuses more on playing cover songs on acoustic instruments.
-Along with Steve the "acoustic revue" features Don Gabis (bass, guitar) and Lanny Sichel (guitar).
-Other musicians that sit in with either of the bands include Al Speed (keyboards), Jeff Goldstein (bass), Mike Leuci (drums), and Paul Errico (keyboards, accordion).
-Some of the notable musicians and bands that Steve has either shared a stage, and or recorded with include, The Blasters, Eric "Roscoe" Ambel (Steve Earle, Joan Jett, Del Lords), Keith Christopher (Georgia Satellites, Lynrd Skynrd), Roomful of Blues, Shawn Murray (Mink Deville), Paul Errico (Steve Forbert), Pete Seeger, Graham Parker, Marah, The Silos, and Rob Arthur (Peter Frampton).
+Steve typically performs with his band, The WellDiggers or The WellDiggers "acoustic revue".
+The band members vary at times but include, Bob Stander (lead guitar), Don Gabis (bass, guitar) Steve Kaplan (bass), Shawn Murray (drums), and Lanny Sichel (guitar).
+Other musicians that may sit in with either of the configurations include Al Speed (keyboards), Jeff Goldstein (bass), Mike Leuci (drums), Danny Dimaina (guitar), Russ Seeger (guitar, fiddle), and Paul Errico (keyboards, accordion).
+Unlike the "regular" WellDiggers band the "acoustic revue" mostly focuses on playing cover songs.
+Some of the notable musicians and bands that Steve has either shared a stage, and or recorded with include, Pete Seeger, The Blasters, Eric "Roscoe" Ambel (Steve Earle, Joan Jett, Del Lords), Keith Christopher (Georgia Satellites, Lynrd Skynrd), Roomful of Blues, Shawn Murray (Mink Deville), Paul Errico (Steve Forbert), Rob Arthur (Peter Frampton), Graham Parker, Marah, and The Silos..